-If sulphuric acid comes into contact with your skin: Wash it off with soap and plenty of water.
-If it splashes in your eyes: Rinse immediately with plenty of water and seek medical attention.
+If sulphuric acid comes in contact with the skin: Wash with soap and plenty of water.
+If it gets in your eyes: Rinse immediately with plenty of water and seek medical attention.

 Used batteries must be disposed of as specified in national and international laws and regulations.